Big Welcome 2025 – Join our interest list

 Can't find something that interests you?
 Start something new!

-We have provided information below to guide you through the process of establishing a society and to outline the expectations for your involvement:
+We have provided information below to guide you through the process of establishing a society and to outline the expectations for your involvement.
+When you're ready to go, just press the button below!

-1. Fill in the application form (we can set up a meeting or Teams call to help answer any questions you might have).
+Fill in the application form (we can set up a meeting to help answer any questions you might have).

-2. Your application will be reviewed by the Activities and Representation team who will organise a society start-up meeting.
+Once submitted, your application will be reviewed by a coordinator from the Activities and Representation team, who will organise a society start-up meeting with you.

-4. Following ratification, your coordiantor will be in touch to guide you through our society leader training.
+Following ratification, your coordinator will be in touch to guide you through our society leader training.

 Frequently Asked Questions:

-Once you submit the application form it can take up to two weeks for the Activities and Representation team look over the application.
+Once you submit the application form it can take up to a week for the Activities and Representation team look over the application.

 1. Is there a similar society that already exists?